CS546-Final-Project-Group8/Final-Project/README.md

 This application provides an account system and a virtual punch clock for employees in small businesses.
 Employees can clock in and out while their hours worked are recorded as shifts.
 Salary is calculated based on the number of hours worked during their shifts, multiplied by their wage.
 Managers can access the Manager Dashboard to view/edit employee information with visualizations powered by Google Charts.
 They can perform payroll calculations with the push of a button, and also view an estimate of total wages to be paid based on shifts worked so far.
-There are also extra features like ability for employees to request time off using a form, which makes the request appear in the Manager Dashboard for approval.
+There are also extra features like the ability for employees to request time off using a form which makes the request appear in the Manager Dashboard for approval.
 There is a button to mark the business as closed which clocks out active shifts and disables the punch clock.
 Existing employees can also be promoted to manager status.

 # Steps to run the application

-1. Install the latest versions of npm and MongoDB
+0. Install the latest versions of npm and MongoDB

-2. Clone the repository
+1. Clone the repository
-3. Navigate to the folder in a command line and run:
+2. Navigate to the folder in a command line and run:
-4. `npm ci` (to install the dependencies, according to the package-lock.json file)
+3. `npm ci` (to install the dependencies)
-5. `npm run seed` (to seed the database)
+4. `npm run seed` (to seed the database)
    - Login information below
-6. `npm start` (to start the server)
+5. `npm start` (to start the server)

 Open http://localhost:3000/